datamol-io/molfeat/docs/developers/create-plugin.md

 ## Quickstart

-The fastest way to jumpstart a Molfeat plugin package is to use the [Molfeat plugin template](...) in order to template the basic folder structure, already customized according to the desired name of your plugin, following Molfeat conventions.
-See also the [molfeat-padel](https://github.com/datamol-io/molfeat-padel) demo plugin package for an in-depth explanation of the files & folders.
+The fastest way to jumpstart a Molfeat plugin package is to start with an existing template repository.
+The [molfeat-padel](https://github.com/datamol-io/molfeat-padel) demo plugin package provides a starting point to understand the basic folder structure and our naming convention.
+Please reachout to us on github if you need help to get started.

 In the following document, we explain the conventions used when building a Molfeat plugin.